 Running an airline is an expensive business, and you can sometimes see that in your ticket prices.
 Two costs stick out more than others: Oil and employee salaries.
 And on that front, it’s a mixed bag.

-Here’s the good news: Thanks to the last financial rescue package from Congress, U.S. airlines’ salaries are completely covered through the end of September 2021.
+Here’s the good news: Thanks to the last financial rescue package from Congress, U.S. airlines’ salaries are completely covered through the end of this month.
 That should give airlines a lot of extra breathing room to keep fares lower throughout the summer and into the fall as travel continues to recover.

 Jet fuel, on the other hand, is one of the biggest costs for each and every airline.
 It’s another huge factor in the price of travel.
 And while it dropped like a rock in 2020, it has slowly climbed back to pretty normal prices – if not a bit higher.